CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 Once you have identified the appropriate AMI, launch an instance of it via:

   1. Select the AMI > Launch
+  2. Select General Purpose "t2.micro"
-  2. Click "Configure Instance Details" in the bottom right
+  3. Click "Configure Instance Details" in the bottom right
+  4. Keep all default values
-  3. Scroll to the bottom and Expand Advanced
+  5. Scroll to the bottom and Expand Advanced

 Once 'Advanced' is expanded, enter the following 'User data' commands.